brannondorsey/wifi-cracking/README.md

 The response to this tutorial was so great that I've added suggestions and additional material from community members as an [appendix](appendix.md).
 Check it out to learn how to:

+- Capture handshakes and crack WPA passwords on MacOS/OSX
 - Capture handshakes from every network around you with `wlandump-ng`
 - Use `crunch` to generate 100+GB wordlists on-the-fly
 - Spoof your MAC address with `macchanger`